benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/_index.en.md

 +++
-title = "Interactive web apps" chapter = true weight = 13
+title = "Configuring the frontends" chapter = true weight = 13
 pre = "<b>3. </b>"
 +++

-Time to configure the front end applications.
-* Log in using a valid QR code
-* Submit an order
-* Progress an order from start to completion
-* Publish updates to the Front end applicaitons using IoT core to manage an open websocket connection
+The coffee shop uses three different frontend applications to co-ordinate orders between baristas and customers.
+In this section, you'll configure the frontend applications to connect to the backend that you've build so far, and send some test orders.